na-na-hi/renget/archive/HOTW-DeathRace.md

 Heli goes off raw instinct.
 She pitches another block of explosive ahead with one hand and reaches onto her combat webbing with the other.
 Her thumb finds the remote detonator at just the right moment.
 A signal goes out.
 The block, tumbling beneath the rolling scrap of flaming death, ignites and explodes.

 A plume of black smoke and dark soil blinds Kara entirely.
 A great mass of screaming steel tumbles over their heads.
 The ex-buggy, launched by the explosive, barely misses them.
-Oh-too idly watches it go passed.
+Oh-too idly watches it go past.
 It enjoys watching the lump of twisted and slagged metal dig another divot into the road.
 Oh-too looks down to check the ammo readout on its gun.
 It's low, but that's fine.

 Kara's face is blackened by soot, except where the mostly dry and definitely caked bandana is covering her face.
 Her eyes are red from not blinking enough and from all the irritations stinging them.
 She's feeling wild.
 Dreamlike.
 It's almost over!
 She's almost won the....